dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

 In this example, the `CollectionView.ItemTemplate` property is set to a `DataTemplate` that's created from a custom type that defines the view appearance.
-The custom type must derive from `ContentView`:
+The custom type must derive from <xref:Microsoft.Maui.Controls.ContentView>:

 ```xaml
 <ContentView xmlns="http://schemas.microsoft.com/dotnet/2021/maui"